 Things to Do in Arizona in March

-See Organ Pipe Cactus – A National Monument is dedicated to this special columnar cactus.
+- See Organ Pipe Cactus – A National Monument dedicated to this special somewhat rare columnar cactus.
 Organ Pipe cactus grow to about 15 feet tall.
-They're a fairly rare cactus.
-Roaming around this park, you'll see them here and there!
+Roam this park to see them!
 They don’t grow any further North than this.
-You could wait until May to visit - when their creamy white colored flowers start to bloom - for a more showy Organ Pipe visual!
-But doing this in Arizona - you'd have to be able to take the heat, cause it really has gotten to the 100s by then.
-Enter the park and take the Ajo Mountain Drive, very scenic!
-Take Hwy.
+Wait until May to view their creamy white flowers blooming.
+A glorious, showy Organ Pipe visual!
+But then, anticipate heat.
+Might be in the 100s by then.
+Take the Park’s scenic Ajo Mountain Drive.
+Follow Hwy.
 86 West (Ajo Rd.) out of Tucson.
 Turn left onto Hwy.
 85 at the town of Why.

-Tonto Natural Bridge – An Arizona State Park, made for seeing this attraction.
+- Tonto Natural Bridge – An Arizona State Park made for this attraction.
 Erosion formed this natural tunnel through rock, creating a bridge over Pine Creek and canyon.
-In 1877 David Gowan located it when hiding from Apaches.
-There are many caves in the area also.
-See it from many overlooks and trails.
+In 1877 David Gowan found it when hiding from Apaches.
+Many caves are here also.
 From Payson, go 10 miles North on Hwy.
-87. Turn on NF-583A.
+87. Turn onto NF-583A.

-Celebrate St. Patrick’s Day - It always falls on March 17th, but for St. Patrick’s Day things to do in Arizona - it's often celebrated on the Saturday just before/after.
+- Celebrate St. Patrick’s Day – Always falling on March 17th.
+But for St. Patrick’s Day things to do in Arizona, often celebrated on the Saturday just before/after.
 Tucson has a parade & downtown park festival.
-But the Phoenix Area has the larger celebration.
+But the Phoenix Area has larger celebrations:

-Glendale has the Irish Kilt Run, ending with the St. Patrick’s Party at McFadden’s Bar & Grill.
-Also check out the Irish bands at the Leprechaun Village.
-Padre Murphy’s sets up a gigantic tent for live music, corned beef & cabbage & so much more!
+- Glendale has the Irish Kilt Run, ending with the St. Patrick’s Party at McFadden’s Bar & Grill.
+Also Irish bands at the Leprechaun Village.
+Padre Murphy’s has a gigantic tent for live music, corned beef & cabbage, much more!

-Rula Bula in Tempe is a hub for live Irish entertainment & decor.
-Chompies award-winning bakery & deli serves all kinds of Irish treats: Leprechaun cupcakes, green & white cookies & even green bagels.
-For dinner have corned beef, cabbage, boiled red potatoes & fresh-baked Irish soda bread.
-Fat Tuesday on Mill Avenue teams with El Hefe & Handlebar to host a massive Irish block party.
+- Rula Bula in Tempe is a hub for live Irish entertainment & decor.
+Chompies award-winning bakery & deli serves assorted Irish treats: Leprechaun cupcakes, green & white cookies, green bagels.
+For dinner: corned beef, cabbage, boiled red potatoes & Irish soda bread.
+Fat Tuesday on Mill Avenue teams with El Hefe & Handlebar, hosting a massive Irish block party.

-Clancy’s Pub in Scottsdale starts a few days early with corned beef & cabbage + live Irish music on the patio.
+- Clancy’s Pub in Scottsdale starts days early with corned beef & cabbage + live Irish music on the patio.

-Try the Pot of Gold Festival in Chandler.
-It's a 2-day music festival of rock, alternative, & ska punk.
-Seamus McCaffrey’s fences off for a big St. Pat’s celebration.
-Irish bands, step dancers, pipers all day!
+- Try the Pot of Gold Festival in Chandler: two-day music festival of rock, alternative, & ska punk.
+Seamus McCaffrey’s fences off their big St. Pat’s celebration: Irish bands, step dancers, pipers all day!

-In Fountain Hills they get a fountain in Fountain Park dyed green to honor the day.
-Watch out!
-They’re known to have an Irish party there, too - with Irish foods, brews & music.
+- In Fountain Hills the Fountain Park fountain is dyed green, honoring the day.
+They’re known to have an Irish party there, too.
+With Irish foods, brews & music.